-The new respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it for the foreseeable future.
+The respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it.

-If you or a loved one are receiving treatment for breast cancer, here’s what you need to know:
+If you or a loved one are receiving treatment for breast cancer during the COVID-19 pandemic, here’s what you need to know:

 - What is coronavirus?

 - Can people with breast cancer get a COVID-19 vaccine?

 - How does COVID-19 spread between people?